-The vice president or designee will conduct inquires as deemed appropriate and shall provide a written decision to the student within five business days.
-This appeal must contain all of the original materials submitted in the informal appeal plus a copy of the written decision of the VP of Career and Technical Education.
+The VP or designee will conduct inquires as deemed appropriate and shall provide a written decision to the student within five business days.
+This appeal must contain all the original materials submitted in the informal appeal plus a copy of the written decision of the Dean of Healthcare Programs.

-An appeal to the vice president shall be limited to one or more of the following reasons:
+An appeal to the VP shall be limited to one or more of the following reasons:

 - 1. Failure to follow provisions of this procedure or other applicable procedures with such failure resulting is prejudice to the student. - 2.
 Unlawful, arbitrary, or capricious action. - 3.
 Excessively severe sanction(s). - 4.
-Newly discovered evidence that could not have reasonably been discovered prior to the instructor, supervisor, or VP's decision.
+Newly discovered evidence that could not have reasonably been discovered prior to the instructor, supervisor, or Dean's decision.

-The vice president for Learning Services decision on the appeal is final.
+The VP of Workforce & Healthcare decision on the appeal is final.